SHaTRO/mostly-adequate/README.md

 This chapter discusses the nature of and reasoning for pure functions.
 While overly derisive of other forms of programming, it does elucidate the benefits of functional programming.

-In the review, rather than implementing `memoize()` we import an implementation from the NPM module `fast-memoize`.
+In the review, rather than implementing `memoize()` an imported implementation from the NPM module `fast-memoize` is used.
 This allows demonstration of referential transparency.

-In order to handle BigInt serialization and avoid exceptions, we modify the BigInt.prototype to support toJSON() as string.
+In order to handle BigInt serialization and avoid exceptions, the BigInt.prototype is modified to support toJSON() as string.
 Note that this modification does NOT support deserializing strings back to BigInt - that would have to be done by codec, transformer, or manually.

+### Chapter 04 - Currying

+This chapter explores the idea of currying and partial application of functions, with concrete examples.

+Because this review is in Typescript, the `curry()` function from the essential library will not be used.
+In lieu of `curry()`, declare curried functions verbosely and fully apply them as `fn(x)(y)` rather than `fn(x, y)`.